flimflam-austin/hugo-cms-test/site/content/quick_reads/20180521-18-05-21-quick-quotes/index.md

     _key: card-4-c46688d2-c8af-4594-a364-9ffaa60ae107
   - order: 4
     body: >-
-      > **“A sweet, slightlyA musky, vanilla-like fragrance, with slight overtones of cherry, and the natural smell of a salted, wheat-based dough.”**
+      > **“A sweet, slightly musky, vanilla-like fragrance, with slight overtones of cherry, and the natural smell of a salted, wheat-based dough.”**

       How Hasbro describes its now trademarked smell of Play-Doh.
 Since its creation in 1956, few changes have been made to Play-Doh's recipe & its